Hillsong College Harassment, Unlawful Discrimination and Sexual Misconduct Policy

 • provide an effective procedure for complaints;

-• guarantee protection from any victimisation or reprisals;
+• guarantee protection from any victimization or reprisals;

-• encourage the reporting of behaviour which breaches this policy; and
+• encourage the reporting of behaviour that breaches this policy; and

 • promote appropriate standards of conduct at all times.

-Hillsong College recognises that harassment (including sexual harassment), bullying, unlawful discrimination, and sexual misconduct may involve comments and behaviours that offend some people and not others.
-Hillsong College accepts that individuals may react differently to comments and behaviour.
+The College recognizes that harassment (including sexual harassment), bullying, unlawful discrimination, and sexual misconduct, may involve comments and behaviors that offend some people and not others.
+The College accepts that individuals may react differently to comments and behaviour.
 That is why a minimum standard of behaviour is required of students, staff, and volunteers.

 4. Understanding Harassment, Bullying and Unlawful Discrimination